 1 cup bean sprouts

 1/2 cup cooked peas

 2 teaspoons salt

 Cook the rice ahead of time and refrigerate overnight.
 Beat the eggs with a whisk.
 Melt butter in a fry pan and cook the eggs without stirring much.
 When eggs are set, transfer to a cutting board and chop them up.
-Chop the vegetables.
-Heat 1/4 cup oil and the salt in a wok or large saute pan.
+Chop the onions, mushrooms, and green onions.
+Heat 4 tablespoons (1/4 cup) oil and the salt in a wok or large saute pan.
 Add the rice and saute for about five minutes.
-Remove from heat and transfer the chopped eggs to the wok.
+Remove from heat and transfer the chopped eggs to the wok with the rice.
 Heat the remaining two tablespoons of oil in the same fry pan that the eggs were cooked in.
 Saute the onions until they are golden brown.
-Add the rest of the vegetables and saute for three minutes.
-Transfer the cooked vegetables to the wok.
+Add the mushrooms, bean sprouts, peas, and green onions and saute for three minutes.
+Transfer the cooked vegetables to the wok with the rice and eggs.
 Add the soy sauce and mix well.
 Heat thoroughly.